Leafwing-Studios/Emergence/design/src/player-actions/intent.md

 ### *Flourish* / *Fallow*

 *Flourish* boosts growth and action rate of all units and buildings in the area.
-Costs fo growth and inputs to recipes are unchanged.
+Costs for growth and inputs to recipes are unchanged.
 Maintenance costs are increased proportionally.

 *Fallow* slows down growth and action rate of all unit and buildings in the area.